mychan152000/willogyblogtest/content/posts/when-will-ai-exceed-human-performance.md

   the survey “Viewpoint: When Will AI Exceed Human Performance?
 Evidence from AI Experts” \\[1]."
 ---
+In the previous post, we have discussed some difficulties in AI.
+But what do scientists in this domain really think about AI?
+If you want to know, you should continue reading.
+This post is written as a brief summary of the survey “Viewpoint: When Will AI Exceed Human Performance?
+Evidence from AI Experts” \[1].

 The survey is constituted by the personal opinions of 352 researchers (in machine learning, computer science theory, statistics, and neuroscience), who come from 43 countries.
 Some of them are researchers with high citations.

 There are 32 milestones that are given to the researchers to ask them when each milestone would become possible.
 Some interesting milestones are: writing a high school essay, generating a top 40 pop song, writing a New York Times bestseller,...

 <p align=center>